Wealth Management: Putting it All Together

 Confidence: How You Feel About Money

-Similar to how you think about money, how you feel about money can also impact how you approach your finances.
-Your feelings about money can stem from any number of past life experiences, such as watching how your parents treated money, or a more recent life experience like dealing with debt or a sudden windfall.
+Your feelings about money can stem from any number of past life experiences, such as watching how your parents treated money or the experiences of friends and family.
 Often, these experiences trigger fear or anxiety where money is concerned.
 By understanding how you feel about money and where those feelings come from, you can increase your financial confidence.

-Try asking yourself these questions:
+Try asking yourself these five questions:

 - How comfortable are you in making purchase decisions, both big and small?